 It’s very clear to me how efficiently these burdens are managed and how the management of department affairs could easily be very much weaker than it is.

-One distinct advantage of approaching this role as an academically-minded person is that I’m genuinely enthused about publicizing research.
-By coincidence, this appears to be precisely the area of our department that had become marginalised, even during the latest REF submission in 2014.
-I want every publication and event from our department to receive at least a mention.
+One advantage of approaching this role as an academically-minded person is that I’m genuinely enthused about publicizing research.
+This appears to be precisely the area of our department that had become marginalised, even during the latest REF submission in 2014.
+I want every publication and event to receive its mention.

-Unlike my previous role in Leicester, where it was fiendishly tough to engage readers or to generate interest, having a strong platform at an influential institution is a huge bonus.
-The apathy I held about social media has given way to enthusiasm.
-You’ll now catch me live-Tweeting, using Storify, working much harder to engage with a genuinely interested public.
-The more I interest myself in what goes on in our department and how to present it to the outside world, the less vacuous social media now seems.
+Unlike my previous role in Leicester, where it was fiendishly tough to generate interest, having a platform at an influential institution is a huge bonus.
+The apathy I held about social media is giving way to enthusiasm.
+You’ll now catch me live-Tweeting, using Storify, working much harder to engage with an interested public.

 Another advantage is that I’m acutely aware of how difficult it is from the academic side.
 This time last year, I was marking huge numbers of scripts for very little money during evenings and weekends.
-The conditions were poor, I wasn’t well, my dad was in hospital, and things got particularly difficult.
-Beyond all that, I had a very affable administrator who made me want to bend over backwards for him.
-Every late script was dealt with; every deadline was met.
+The conditions were poor, I was unwell, my dad was in hospital.
+Beyond all that, I had a very affable administrator who made me want to deal with every late script and meet every deadline.
 One day, I would like to impart the same response from the academics I rely upon for similar commitments.

 My varied background has also prevented me from becoming an oleaginous loyalist.
 To my great surprise, I’ve already developed a reputation for speaking my mind and for standing my ground.
 Having taught at universities in Switzerland and the UK, I understand how and why different methods of assessment work, so I’m not allowing anyone to assume ignorance or naivety on my part to run roughshod over rules.

 Nor will I allow department politics to get in the way.
 The idea that something should not be given maximum publicity or prominence on the website because it may upset others who either haven’t got projects to share or haven’t brought them forward is absurd.
-I won’t lie down and accept that as an argument.
+I won’t accept that as an argument.
 If anything, activity will spur response.
-Don’t be last in the queue, folks.
-Be next.
+If you don’t want to be left out, be next.

 Everyone a winner?